bangerang/swift-atoms/README.md

 ### Testing installation

 To make writing unit tests for **Atoms** even easier, the library comes bundled with [AsyncExpectations](https://github.com/bangerang/swift-async-expectations), which is exported through the `AtomsTesting` library.
-To use `AtomsTesting` in your test target, make sur you add `AtomsTesting` to your test target.
+To use `AtomsTesting` in your test target, make sure you add `AtomsTesting` to your test target.

 ![TestScreenshot](Resources/TestScreenshot.png)